-Cape Fear Lighthouse courtesy Southport Times.
+Price's Creek Lighthouse courtesy Southport Times.

 As the Civil War pressed on, the Union Army began to gain the upper hand, forcing the Confederates to retreat.
 As the Confederate Army retreated, they destroyed six of the eight lighthouses that were built along the Cape Fear River.
 Their rationale was that the destruction of the lighthouses would impede the advancement of the Union Army by making navigation along the river more difficult.